 To make matters worse, puncturevine is toxic to livestock, particularly sheep and cattle.
 When livestock consume it in large amounts, they can succumb to nitrate poisoning that can cause blindness, paralysis, and even death.
 Puncturevine’s sharp burrs injure livestock’s hooves, skin, and mouths when they graze in infested areas, causing serious injuries.
 Pets also get the burrs caught in their paws, causing distress or injury.
 Unfortunately, puncturevine tends to invade agricultural lands such as orchards or hay fields, contaminating agricultural products with its spiny burrs.

 What Should I Do If I Find Puncturevine?

-Puncturevine has established populations in Eastern Oregon and has been documented west of the Cascades, including in the Portland metro and adjacent areas.
-However, it is still not as widespread in our region as other spiny invaders such as blackberry or English holly.
-There is still a chance to keep this noxious weed from claiming bicycle or ATV tires throughout the Tualatin River watershed, which is why we are asking anyone who spots puncturevine to please report it to the Oregon Invasive Species Hotline with a photo and location of the infestation.
+Puncturevine is well-established in Eastern Oregon.
+It has been documented west of the Cascades, including in the Portland metro and adjacent areas.
+However, it is not as widespread in our region as other spiny invasive species such as blackberry or English holly.
+There is still a chance to keep this weed from claiming bicycle or ATV tires throughout the Tualatin River watershed.
+We are asking anyone who spots puncturevine to please report it to the Oregon Invasive Species Hotline with a photo and location of the infestation.
 Once we have confirmed the identification, a trained weed expert can come out to control the puncturevine for free.